X

 The Home Mortgage Disclosure Act (HMDA)

 In 1975, the Home Mortgage Disclosure Act (HMDA) went into effect, a federal law which requires lenders to collect detailed mortgage information.
-In 2017 lenders provided HMDA information for almost 17.3 million records.
-The information is used to gauge lender community investment activities and possible discriminatory practices.
+Each year, many millions of records are collected; the actual number waxes and wanes with interest rates, especially ballooning when refinance activity is high.
+That's not been the case for several years now.
+Regardless of the number of applicants, the reasons are the same: The information is primatily used to gauge lender community investment activities and uncover any possible discriminatory practices.

-Under HMDA lenders must provide a large variety of information to the government regarding both loan applications and financing they approve and originate.
+Under HMDA, lenders must provide a large variety of information to the government regarding both loan applications and financing they approve and originate as well as those they deny.
 The big items on the information list include:

 • Property address